litmuschaos/v1-litmus-docs/docs/docker-service-kill.md

 - Check whether the application is resilient after the docker service kill, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

   `kubectl describe chaosresult nginx-chaos-docker-service-kill -n <application-namespace>`

+## Post Chaos Steps

+- In the beginning of experiment, we cordon the node so that chaos-pod won't schedule on the same node (to which we are going kill the docker service) to ensure that the chaos pod will not scheduled on it / subjected to eviction
+After experiment ends you can manually uncordon the application node so that it can be utilised in future.

+  `kubectl uncordon <node-name>`

 ## Docker Service Kill Demo [TODO]